apache/wookie/widgets/templates/readme.txt

 * Building templatised widgets

-To build and deploy the widgets run "ant generate-all-widgets" which will generate all known widgets.
+To build and deploy the widgets run "ant generate-all-widgets" from within your widgets directory which will generate all known widgets.

 Alternatively you can use "ant generate-widgets" which will ask you which widget definitions directory you wish to generate from,